-Jens Ludwig is the Edwin A. and Betty L. Bergman Distinguished Service Professor, director of the University of Chicago’s Crime Lab, codirector of the Education Lab, and codirector of the National Bureau of Economic Research’s working group on the economics of crime.
+Jens Ludwig is the Edwin A. and Betty L. Bergman Distinguished Service Professor at the University of Chicago, Pritzker Director of the University of Chicago’s Crime Lab, codirector of the Education Lab, and codirector of the National Bureau of Economic Research’s working group on the economics of crime.

-His research has been published in leading scientific journals across a range of disciplines including Science, New England Journal of Medicine, Journal of the American Medical Association, American Economic Review, Quarterly Journal of Economics, the Economic Journal, and the American Journal of Sociology.
-His coauthored article on race, peer norms, and education with Philip Cook was awarded the Vernon Prize for the best article in the Journal of Policy Analysis and Management.
-He is also coauthor with Cook of Gun Violence: The Real Costs (Oxford University Press, 2000), coeditor with Cook of Evaluating Gun Policy (Brookings Institution Press, 2003), and coeditor with Cook and Justin McCray of Controlling Crime: Strategies and Tradeoffs (University of Chicago Press, 2012).
+Crime Lab and Education Lab projects have been featured in national news outlets such as the New York Times, Washington Post, Wall Street Journal, PBS News Hour, and National Public Radio.
+In 2014, the Crime Lab was the recipient of a $1 million MacArthur Award for Creative and Effective Institutions, the organizational equivalent of the foundation’s “genius prize.”
+Ludwig’s research has been published in leading scientific journals in numerous disciplines, including the American Economic Review, the Quarterly Journal of Economics, Science, Proceedings of the National Academy of Sciences, New England Journal of Medicine, Journal of the American Medical Association, and the American Journal of Sociology.
+He is coauthor with Philip Cook of Gun Violence: The Real Costs (Oxford University Press, 2000), coeditor with Cook of Evaluating Gun Policy (Brookings Institution Press, 2003), and coeditor with Cook and Justin McCray of Controlling Crime: Strategies and Tradeoffs (University of Chicago Press, 2012).

-Prior to coming to Harris, Ludwig was a professor of public policy at Georgetown University.
-He is currently on the editorial board of the American Economic Review and was formerly coeditor of the Journal of Human Resources, and currently serves on the National Academy of Sciences Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and Its Applications.
-In 2012 he was elected vice president of the Association for Public Policy Analysis and Management (APPAM), the professional society for public policy schools.
 Ludwig received his BA in economics from Rutgers College and his MA and PhD in economics from Duke University.
+He was previously a professor of public policy at Georgetown University.
+He is currently on the editorial board of the American Economic Review.
+In 2012 he was elected vice president of the Association for Public Policy Analysis and Management (APPAM).
 In 2006 he was awarded APPAM’s David N. Kershaw Prize for Contributions to Public Policy by Age 40.
 In 2012 he was elected to the Institute of Medicine of the National Academies of Science.